NautilusTrader

 Order shapes routed via REST

 The per-call params={"use_ws_trade": False} override forces a single command through REST regardless of the configured default.
-Set it on SubmitOrder, ModifyOrder, CancelOrder, or SubmitOrderList.
+Set it on SubmitOrder, ModifyOrder, CancelOrder, SubmitOrderList, or BatchCancelOrders.

 WebSocket request timeout

-• Modify: OrderModifyRejected.
+• Modify: emits OrderModifyRejected.

 OptionDefaultDescription